chauff/cse1500-web-transcripts/_lectures/http.md

 diverse languages and technical disciplines of the modern world.
 ```

-As of 2020, more than 140,000 characters have been included in the Unicode stanard.
+As of 2020, more than 140,000 characters have been included in the Unicode standard.

 How does this help us to use URLs with non-Latin characters?
 IETF comes once again to the rescue! **Punycode** ([RFC 3492](https://www.ietf.org/rfc/rfc3492.txt)) was developed to allow URLs with unicode characters to be translated **uniquely and reversibly** into an ASCII string.
 Quoting the RFC abstract: